Odwalla-J/ODCON/README.md

 The ODCON aims to provide a robust and fully featured platform to support all features of the Gun4IR project (including solenoid blowback and vibration) while remaining affordable and accessible to build.

 Major release credits are owed to some excellent folks in the JB Gaming Gun4IR Discord.
-Firstly Pete9l9 and Loll45 for all of their support in refining this release model, RigoHoward for the tested thread adapter model, and finally JayBee for all of his work on the project that makes this possible.
+Firstly Pete9l9 and Loll45 for all of their support in refining this release model, RigoHoward for the tested thread adapter model, and finally JayBee for all of his work on the excellent Gun4IR project that makes this possible.

 **-Materials-**

- - 5.5x5mm 3mm threaded brass inserts
+ - 3mm threaded brass inserts
  - 30mm smooth aluminum 3mm standoffs
  - 3mm hex head machine screws
  - Xbox 360 rumble motor